ClemensElflein/openmower.de/content/en/docs/getting-started/index.md

 ## Next Steps

-If you have a compatible mower and are ready to start building:
+If you are ready to start building:

 ➡️ [Review the Shopping List]({{% relref "/docs/knowledge-base/shopping-list" %}})